waggle-sensor/summer2020/Rick/README.md

 <br>

 ## To do list :)
-01. [ ] Update pipeline to run test on each month
+01. [ ] Update paper
-02. [ ] Run on lambda
+02. [ ] Work on getting tensorflow/cuda working on node
-03. [ ] Make test code for waggle node xavier
+03. [ ] Troubleshoot/run one month test for E2 and E3
-04. [ ] Finish paper
+04. [ ] Build parser for rain data

 <br>